chapmanbe/nlm_clinical_nlp/README.md

 * If you have already cloned the repository and want to get the updated code, cd to the directory with the command ``cd nlm_clinical_nlp`` and execute the command ``git pull``
 ![cd](./cd_nlm_clinical_nlp.png)
 ![pull](./git_pull.png)
+* If you get a conflict message, you may need to discard the changes you have made by using the following command: ``git checkout -- .``

 * Now back in your home page, click on the ``nlm_clinical_nlp`` folder and open the ``ROADMAP.ipynb`` file.